ZelGaDisA/ZelGaDisA/README.md

 other projects coming soon...

-Now worjing on Odoo project in organization
+Now worjing on Odoo project in organization and Joomla create site